 Low intake of calories

 Insufficient intake of calories will result in loss of proteins, and thereby muscles.
 Additionally, low-calorie intake is associated with hazardous side effects, such as insulin resistance and metabolic syndrome.
 When muscles are lost there is a great reduction in basal metabolic rate, which is essential for body functions.
-Essential components such as water, nutrients and fat will also decrease when muscles are lost.
+Essential components such as water, nutrients, and fat will also decrease when muscles are lost.
 To maintain a healthy body an individual needs to consume a minimum of 1,200 calories daily.
 The calories should be from a diet rich in fats, starch, and proteins.

-Daily workout is a must-do if one wants to keep the body fit.
+A daily workout is a must-do if one wants to keep the body fit.
 However, contrary to popular opinion, excessive training is not recommended as it puts the body’s health in jeopardy.
 To see optimum results, exercises should be done in moderation.
 One can always consult a weight loss specialist or a qualified fitness coach to find out what amount of exercises are suitable for their body.

 Daily weight check

 Patience is key in the process of losing weight.
-It is impossible for a person to shed off everything in a single day.
-Which is why regularly checking one’s weight is discouraged as it is bound to make one impatient in the process that might lead them to make bad choices that compromise real progress.
+It is impossible for a person to shed everything in a single day.
+This is why regularly checking one’s weight is discouraged as it is bound to make one impatient in the process that might lead them to make bad choices that compromise real progress.
 Weight loss practices that promise fast results are questionable, often harmful to the body and they last for only a short span of time.
 An individual is encouraged to give themselves sufficient space and time before checking their weight.